Cpt-Shaan/ocr-captcha/README.md

  - Initial Version - Accpets captcha image, converts to text via CRNN, and converts to speech via kokoro.
  - In development - StreamlitUI / Gradio based application for hosting and inferencing.
- - Further Versions (todo) - To work for multiple types of captchas (aritmetic solvers, finding particular letters from captcha) ,host as a chrome extension ,etc.
+ - Further Versions (todo) - To work for multiple types of captchas (arithmetic solvers, finding particular letters from captcha) ,host as a chrome extension ,etc.